Specially Selected Premium Jumbo Scallops

 Aldi also sells some jumbo scallops all the time in the freezer aisle.
 They’re still pricey, but they can be a more affordable splurge compared to buying scallops at a restaurant.

 These are a Regular Buy, so you should be able to find them at Aldi any time of year.
-Specially Selected is the Aldi house brand for various gourmet foods such as avocado tomatillo salsa, Greek lemon yogurt, premium brownie mix, flatbread pizza, and more.
+Specially Selected is the Aldi house brand for various gourmet foods such as avocado tomatillo salsa, Greek lemon yogurt, premium brownie mix, and more.
+Specially Selected is not a company.
+It’s just the name Aldi puts on these types of products, which it sources from various suppliers.

 These scallops are wild caught and are a product of the U.S. They were caught in Major Fishing Area 21 in the Northwest Atlantic using the dredge catch method.
-The package states the scallops come from a fishery that has been independently certified to the Marine Stewardship Council’s standard for a well-managed and sustainable fishery.
+The package states the scallops come from a Marine Stewardship Council-certified sustainable fishery.

 The only ingredient is sea scallops.
 If you’re looking out for allergens, naturally these contain shellfish.

 One package contains three 4-ounce servings.
 In the package I purchased, that comes out to about three scallops per serving.
-Each serving has 100 calories, 1 gram of total fat (1% DV), 30 mg of cholesterol (10% DV), 190 mg of sodium (8% DV), 5 grams of total carbohydrates (2% DV), and 19 grams of protein.
+Each serving has 100 calories, 1 gram of total fat (1% DV), 190 mg of sodium (8% DV), 5 grams of total carbohydrates (2% DV), no dietary fiber or sugars, and 19 grams of protein.

 The Verdict:

 Specially Selected Premium Jumbo Scallops are large scallops that cook up tender in a pan on the stovetop.
-Be sure to pat them dry before dropping them on a pre-heated pan, and season them with butter, salt, pepper, and even a little fresh minced garlic or garlic powder.
+Be sure to pat them dry before dropping them on a well-heated, oiled pan.
+We seasoned them with salt and pepper as they cooked, and we added a little butter halfway through cooking.
+They turned out very good.